-38.25 Appendix B – Generator Deactivation Process Cost, Revenue, and Other Information Requirements
+38.25 Appendix B – Short-Term Reliability Process Cost, Revenue, and Other Information Requirements

 38.25.1 Overview of Information Requirements

-This Appendix B governs the information that must be received by the ISO from Market Parties for Generator Deactivation Solutions, including Initiating Generators, Generator Deactivation Solutions proposed pursuant to Section 38.4 of Attachment FF, and Generators that have submitted a statement of intent or are otherwise required by the ISO to submit this information pursuant to 38.5 of this Attachment FF.
+This Appendix B governs the information that must be received by the ISO from Market Parties for Short-Term Reliability Process Solutions, including Initiating Generators, Short-Term Reliability Process Solutions proposed pursuant to Section 38.4 of Attachment FF, and Generators that have submitted a statement of intent or are otherwise required by the ISO to submit this information pursuant to 38.5 of this Attachment FF.
 The term “information” as used in this Appendix B and in Attachment FF includes all sources and types of information and data.
-The information required by this Appendix shall be separately stated from and is in addition to the information requirements for Generators in certain outages set forth in Section 5.18 of the ISO Services Tariff, the information required by the ISO pursuant to Section 23.4.5.6 of the ISO Services Tariff, and the Generator Deactivation Process project information requirements set forth in Section 38.4 of this Attachment FF.
+The information required by this Appendix shall be separately stated from and is in addition to the information requirements for Generators in certain outages set forth in Section 5.18 of the ISO Services Tariff, the information required by the ISO pursuant to Section 23.4.5.6 of the ISO Services Tariff, and the Short-Term Reliability Process project information requirements set forth in Section 38.4 of this Attachment FF.
 If the information required by this Appendix does not exist on the date due to the ISO, the Market Party shall promptly provide it to the ISO if and when it does exist in whole or in part.

 38.25.2 Information Requirements Applicable to Initiating Generators